learning resource links

 Digging Deeper: Racism Lesson Plans and Historical Thinking

-The 1619 Project is an ongoing project developed with the goal of re-examining the legacy of slavery in the United States and timed for the 400th anniversary of the arrival of the first Africans in Virginia.
+The 1619 Project is an ongoing project developed with the goal of re-examining the legacy of slavery in the United States.

 EARLY CHILDHOOD & ELEMENTARY RESOURCES

 Lesson based on the book One by Kathryn Otoshi PK-1ST.
 A read aloud is to show children that sometimes bullying can occur because someone feels isolated, and we can in fact come together and find common ground as long as we stand up for each other, and stand together.

 Introduction of Transgender and Nonbinary Identities with I Am Jazz PK-2ND.
 Students will be able to define the words “transgender” and “nonbinary” and give examples of ways to support people of all gender identities.

 Lesson based on the book Milo’s Museum by Zetta Elliott PK-4TH.
 Discussion questions and class project to accompany Milo’s Museum.

 Lesson based on the book Child of the Civil Rights Movement by Paula Young Shelton K-2ND.
 Designed to help students make a personal connection to the civil rights movement.
 The use of food in the story helps students to identify with the civil rights activists, unified by a common goal and engaging in the common practice of fellowship over a meal.